-As I have already noted, 310 the healthcare cases actually involve run-of-the-mill standing.
-Some plaintiffs suing to challenge PPACA have standing under the ordinary test, some do not.
-As already noted, the Supreme Court has granted certiorari in a case where the plaintiffs properly argued standing, without any need for change in the doctrine.
+As I've already noted,294 the health-care cases actually involve run-of-the-mill standing.
+Some plaintiffs suing to challenge PPACA have standing under the ordinary test, some don't.
+At some point, the PPACA challenge will be heard by the Supreme Court in a case where the plaintiffs properly argued standing, without any need for change in the doctrine.

-The most interesting possibility is raised by the stem cell cases.
+The most interesting possibility is raised by the stem-cell cases.
 Those plaintiffs face problems very like those faced by plaintiffs in many environmental lawsuits involving endangered species or ecosystems.
-Just as the environmental plaintiffs sue to protect the endangered species or the ecosystem, the stem cell opponents sue to protect embryos.
-But species, ecosystems, and embryos are not legal persons who can suffer cognizable harm, and they thus lack standing, forcing the environmental plaintiff or stem cell opponent to argue her own standing.
-The Court could therefore recognize these entities as persons for purposes of standing, a move that would dramatically alter access to the federal courts under standing doctrine without much alteration of the doctrine itself.
-Such a move would, however, be extremely controversial, especially to the extent that fetuses are treated the same as ex utero embryos, raising implications for stem cell research, embryonic adoption, abortion, drug use by pregnant women, and fetal medical therapy.
-The standard stand
+Just as the environmental plaintiffs sue to protect the endangered species or the ecosystem, the stem-cell opponents sue to protect embryos.
+But species, ecosystems, and embryos are not legal persons whose can suffer cognizable harm, and they thus lack standing, forcing the environmental plaintiff or stem-cell opponent to argue her own standing.295 The Court could therefore recognize these entities as persons for purposes of standing, a move that would dramatically alter access to the federal courts under standing doctrine without much alteration of the doctrine itself.
+Such a move would, however, be extremely controversial, especially to the extent that fetuses are treated the same as ex utero embryos, raising implications for stem-cell research, embryonic adoption, abortion, drug use by pregnant women, and fetal medical therapy.296